 by Michelle N. on 11/15/2018 6:12:00 PM

-There are some myths or misconceptions about the Buyers Access Procurement Optimization Program.
-We’re here to debunk these myths, check it out below!
+There are some common myths and misconceptions regarding the Buyers Access Procurement Optimization Program.
+So, we’re here to debunk these myths, check it out below!

-Am I going to lose my discount if I partner with Buyers Access?
+Myth: I am going to lose my discount if I partner with Buyers Access.

-What will happen to my relationship with my sales rep with any of the suppliers I currently use?
+Myth: I will lose my relationship with my sales rep with the suppliers that I currently use.

-Do I have to use the Buyers Access e-Commerce system?
+Myth: I have to use the Buyers Access e-Commerce system.

 Learn More—Become a Buyers Access Member—Why Wait??

 Contact us today and find out first-hand why 600,000 apartment units (and growing) have adopted the Buyers Access Procurement Optimization Platform.

 Buyers Access and Matrix Residential Announce Partnership To Promote Spend Optimization